adambkaplan/kidbase10/README.md

 ## Specification

 The full technical specification can be found in [SPEC.md](./SPEC.md).

+The specification is designed to be flexible - for example:

+- Allowing alternate characters as input (including non-Latin characters)
+- Alternative forms of character input (ex: Latin uppercase and lowercase)
+- Variable line length for encoding/decoding.

 ## License